 Mei Li Wah is a Chinese dim sum spot that makes some of the best pork buns in the city.
 The buns come in a few varieties, including steamed, baked, and there’s even one with chicken and egg in addition to pork, too.
 The baked ones with barbecue pork are the best, though - these things are perfectly soft, with a golden brown top, and caramel-y pieces of pork steaming on the inside.
-While there are plenty of people who come to Mei Li Wah to pick up buns and leave, you can also sit down and have a full meal here that involves some pretty good rice rolls and fried rice dishes with eggs, vegetables, and sausage mixed in.
+You can also get a full meal that involves some pretty good rice rolls and fried rice dishes with eggs, vegetables, and sausage mixed in.

 More spots in ChinatownSee more